ubghacking/ubghacking.github.io/_posts/2019-10-22-htb-ellingson.md

 hal
 {% endhighlight %}

 Nice!
 I found I have the ability to run os system commands.
-During enumeration, I also found that there is Port 22 open.
-First, I tried to steal the SSH key, but I did not know the key passphrase.
-However, looking further, I can write to the authorized_keys file!
-Since taking the id_rsa key file on there didn’t work, let’s generate a new key, and place our pub key in there:
+During initial enumeration, I found that there is Port 22 open.
+First, I tried to steal the SSH key, but I did not know the key passphrase so connection was refused.
+However, looking further, I can write to the authorized_keys file.
+So, I generated a new SSH RSA key, and placed my pub key in authorized_keys:

 {% highlight bash lineos %}
 import os

-os.system("echo '\nssh-rsa [your RSA key] root@kali' >> /home/hal/.ssh/authorized_keys")
+os.system("echo '\nssh-rsa [your RSA key]' >> /home/hal/.ssh/authorized_keys")
 {% endhighlight %}

-And now I can login to SSH!
+And now I can login to SSH.
 Awesome, initial foothold gained!

-Now that we login, during further enumeration we are user Hal and need to get to user.
-Enumerating the system, there is a backup folder.
-In there, we have read permissions to shadow.bak!?
+Now that we have SSH, completing further enumeration I found I was user Hal, and needed to escelate to user.
+Enumerating the system, there is a backup folder in /var/.
+In there, I have read permissions to shadow.bak!?
 Bad admin!

 {% highlight bash lineos %}
 cat /var/backups/shadow.bak